AmberGi/PegasasBaigiamasisDarbas/README.md

 7. Check if the book "Algimantas Cekuolis.
 Medine kauke.
 Mano tikroji istorija" is not in the cart;

 Expected result: message "The Cart Is Empty" appears.

+### **Sorting products by max discount**
+- Test 5 (testSortingProductsByMaxDiscount)

+*Try to sort the books by max discount*
+1. Click on "Knygos vaikams ir paaugliams";
+2. Click on "Paaugliams ir jaunimui";
+3. Click on "Prekiu rikiavimas";
+4. Click on "Didziausia nuolaida";
+5. Check if the book are sorted by max discount (-80%);

+Expected result: the books are sorted by max discount(-80%).

+### **GiftCard**
+- Test 6 (testAddBlackDizainGiftCardToCart)

+*Try to add gift card black dizain to cart*
+1. Click on "Dovanu kuponai";
+2. Click on "El. dovanų kuponas vaikiškas (tamsus)";
+3. Click on "5,00 Eur";
+4. Click on "Ideti i krepseli";
+5. Click on "Perziureti krepseli";
+6. Check if he gift card "El. dovanų kuponas vaikiškas (tamsus)" is in the cart;

+Expected result: the gift card "El. dovanų kuponas vaikiškas (tamsus)" is in the cart.